choojun/choojun.github.io/wsl.md

 ## A. Remove/Setup WSL

 1. Hardware requirement: recommended **16GB RAM (or more)** and **CPU virtualization enabled** with **constant internet access** during exercises.
-Suppose that your Windows has updated to the latest patches too (tested Windows 10 with patch of 22H2)!
+Suppose that your Windows has updated to the latest patches too (tested Windows 10 Pro with version 22H2)!
 Software reqirement:
    - Find Settings --> Apps --> Apps & features --> Related Settings --> Programs and Features --> Turn Windows features on or off, **or**
    - Find Settings --> System -->  Optional features --> Related Settings --> More Windows features --> Turn Windows features on or off.